smarie/python-makefun/docs/index.md

 Note that according to [this post](https://stackoverflow.com/a/471227/7262247) compiling does not make the code run any faster.

+Known issues: `NameError` will appear if your function code depends on symbols that have not yet been defined.
+Make sure all symbols exist first !
+See https://github.com/smarie/python-makefun/issues/47

 ## Main features / benefits